RBAC Configuration

 mezctl roles delete ssh-production

-# Assign roles to a user
+# Assigning roles to a user

 Example Role Definitions